 Preventing Credit Card Fraud

-Monitor, ask questions and follow up on the following fraud indicators:
+Merchant, ask questions and follow up on the following fraud indicators:

 - Larger than normal orders: Because stolen cards or account numbers have a limited life span, crooks need to maximize the size of their purchase, buying the most that they can at one time.